fahertym/cooperative-digital-toolkit/docs/20-architecture-overview.md

 - Browser cache (IndexedDB); reconcile queued mutations with server.
 - Conflict policy: app-level rule, user prompt, or “last write wins” depending on entity.

+## Offline and Idempotency

+### Client queue
+- The client can queue creates while offline
+- Each queued request includes an idempotency key stored locally

+### Server behavior
+- For endpoints that support idempotency (ledger today), requests include `X-Idempotency-Key`
+- The server ensures one logical create per `(member_id, key)`
+- Policy: On conflict, return the original resource with success

+### Conflicts
+- Duplicate votes are prevented by a DB uniqueness constraint on `(proposal_id, member_id)`
+- Announcements read-state uses uniqueness on `(announcement_id, member_id)`

 ## Security
 - TLS terminated by reverse proxy in prod.
 - Role-based access control (RBAC) — roles: admin, member (more later).